 Magnitude-based weight pruning gradually zeroes out model weights during the training process to achieve model sparsity.
 Sparse models are easier to compress, and we can skip the zeroes during inference for latency improvements.

 This technique brings improvements via model compression.
 In the future, framework support for this technique will provide latency improvements.
 We've seen up to 6x improvements in model compression with minimal loss of accuracy.

 The technique is being evaluated in various speech applications, such as speech recognition and text-to-speech, and has been experimented on across various vision and translation models.

-It is on our roadmap to bring full support to TF 2.x and eager execution.
+It is on our roadmap to add support in the following areas: